Internet-Draft | Intel profile | March 2025 |

 The tee.tcb-eval-num

-as Evidence and the RVP to assert a Reference Value expression that compares the (TBD:tcb-eval-num-description) Evidence
+extension enables the Attester to report a TCB evaluation number as Evidence and the RVP to assert a Reference Value expression that compares the tcb-eval-num Evidence with the Reference Value using the greater-than-or-equal operator.¶

 The $tee-tcb-eval-num-type

-is an unsigned integer when reported as Evidence and a tagged numeric expression when
+is an unsigned integer when reported as Evidence and a tagged numeric expression when asserted as Reference Values.¶

 $$measurement-values-map-extension //= ( &(tee-tcb-eval-num: -86) => $tee-tcb-eval-num-type ) $tee-tcb-eval-num-type /= uint .within numeric-type $tee-tcb-eval-num-type /= tagged-numeric-ge¶